12 Fun Writing Prompts To Help Craft a Standout About Page in 2025

 Writing about yourself is challenging.
 It can be hard to take a big-picture view and know what to share, even if you're a writer.

-Here, I’m sharing some writing prompts I use with my copywriting and coaching clients to help them shape their about pages into works of art that they can’t wait to show off.
+Here, I’m sharing some writing prompts I use with my private coaching clients to help them shape their About Pages into works of art that they can’t wait to show off.

 Having written and edited hundreds of pages, here are some questions I ask my clients when they need to get their stories out of their heads and onto the page.

 Intuitive Writing Tip: When working with writing prompts, write the first thing that comes to mind without judgment.
+Write fast WITHOUT editing.
 You’ll edit later.

-Plan to spend at least 30 minutes exploring these About page writing prompts.
-Grab your favorite notebook, pen, and journal on these questions stream of consciousness style and write whatever comes to mind.
+Plan to spend at least 30 minutes exploring these About Page writing prompts.
+Grab your favorite notebook, pen, and journal on these questions in a stream-of-consciousness style, writing whatever comes to mind.

 1. What did you use to believe to be true about your industry?